rahuljroy/FizzBuzz_NN/README.md

 Keras using TF in the backend.<br />
 ● model.h5 - This file is generated when the file ‘model.py’ is run, and this will subsequently get run from the ‘main.py’ code.
+# Running the code
+Enter the following command in your terminal for running the saved model.<br />
+You can change the input file by just tweaking the file name passed as the command line argument. <br />
+$ python main.py --test-data test_input.txt